-- Focus Flexibility is the ability to maintain clear focus on an object moves closer or farther away.
-In sports this is done at a very fast pace.
+- Focus Flexibility is the ability to clearly focus on an object as it moves closer or farther away.
+In many sports this is done at a very fast pace.

 - Ex.
 A hockey goalie follows a puck rapidly moving toward the net.
-He is able to maintain clear focus on the puck until he traps it in his glove and makes the save.
+She is able to quickly adjust clear focus on the puck until she traps it in her glove and makes the save.

 - Visual Memory is the ability to quickly recall what is being seen, and immediately using that information to react to what is about to happen.

 - Ex.
 A softball batter sees how the pitcher releases the ball and immediately recognizes that a curveball is coming.